saltstack/salt/doc/ref/configuration/master.rst

 .. note::

-    Disabling all clients is not recommened as it will stop the ``salt-api`` functioning.
+    Enabling all clients is not recommended - only enable the clients that provide the functionality required.

 .. _syndic-server-settings: